3willows/html-css-export-word/README.md

 There are already a lot of similiar tools out there.
 I summarise some of them in this [Stack Overflow answer](https://stackoverflow.com/a/78373506/19767032).

 This particular npm package is essentially a port of [jQuery-Export-Word](https://github.com/markswindoll/jQuery-Word-Export), only with the jQuery-specific syntax removed, and the image-processing functionality removed altogether.

+## How it works

+(To follow)

+## Limitations

+Microsoft Word cannot correct display many CSS features.
+In particular, neither flexbox nor grid is supported.
+I have considered adding support by using polyfills (with [flexibility](https://github.com/FremyCompany/css-grid-polyfill) for flex and [css-grid-polyfill](https://github.com/jonathantneal/flexibility) for grid): but have not decided whether to spend the time to do so.